zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     `$ terraform init`

+    _You have now initialized a working directory containing Terraform configuration files._

     `$ source env.vars`

+    _Now the code has access to the variables needed to set up a connection and create the resources._

     `$ terraform plan`

+    _Terraform has now generated an execution plan._

     `$ terraform apply`

     When prompted, input yes and hit enter.

+    _Terraform is applying the changes required to reach the desired state of the configuration._

 **Wait a few minutes for all of the resources to be created.**